-Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after voting day were counted, thanks to court decisions
+Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after Election Day were counted, thanks to court decisions

 Wisconsin provided a potential preview of the November presidential election, when millions of Americans are expected to vote by mail — a method state officials are working to make easier because of the virus.

-The stakes are high: research has found that rules such as strict voting-day receipt of ballots disproportionately affect young and minority voters, who in turn vote heavily for Democratic candidates.
+The stakes are high: Research has found that rules such as strict Election Day receipt of ballots disproportionately affect young and minority voters, who in turn vote heavily for Democratic candidates.
 And the rejection rates vary widely from place to place — meaning that inconsistent election administration is the likelier culprit than voter error, said Dan Smith, a political science professor at the University of Florida who has written several studies on the topic.

 “That is as strong evidence as you can get that this is not an individual problem exclusively,” Smith said.
 “Local election officials have incredible discretion.”